 But according to The Daily Mail, an imprisoned pedophile has confessed to the evil deed.

-After being arrested in 2016 for having child pornography on his phone, Oliva wrote letters to a former high school classmate, music publicist Michael Vail.
+After being arrested in 2016 for having illegal porn on his phone, Oliva wrote letters to a former high school classmate, music publicist Michael Vail.

 The correspondence included the following statements: